andremichalowski2/User-Onboarding/README.md

 Form validation is one of the facets of an application that makes it feel polished and controlled from a user perspective.
 With that in mind, implement the following:

-- [ ] Using Yup, set up _at least_ two different validations along with custom error messages that will display on screen when validation fails.
+- [x] Using Yup, set up _at least_ two different validations along with custom error messages that will display on screen when validation fails.

   - [x] create formState
     - [x] create inputChange that manipulates state based on input values (passed as computed properties)
     - [x] pass onChange={inputChange} and value={formState.name}
-  - [] import yup
+  - [x] import yup
-    - [] build schema
+    - [x] build schema
+      - create state for schema
+      - actually create schema
+    - [x] validate change function
+      - e.persist
+      - setSchemaState
+      - add to onChange function

 3. #### Make a POST Request